LFX Security FAQs

 • Owner/Admin -> GitHub admin permissions

-• Maintainer -> GitHub maintain permissions
+• Maintainer -> GitHub maintains permissions

 • Contributor -> GitHub triage, push, pull permissions.